Rick Ness, Partner at Tactico

 It is likely that the latter observation explains the former.
-For example, pension funds worldwide face an ever-growing underfunding situation as their annuitants live longer and longer lives, while fixed income returns in particular trend towards zero.
-The superior returns generated by private investment vehicles serves to attract more and more capital.
+For example, pension funds worldwide face an ever-growing underfunding situation as their annuitants live longer and longer lives while fixed income returns trend towards zero.
+The superior returns generated by private investment vehicles serve to attract more and more capital.
 One could ask whether this flood of capital will eventually diminish the gap in returns?
-We believe so but it will likely be several years before this happens.
+We believe so, but it will likely be several years before this happens.

 Furthermore, because investors in the VC and PE space are less numerous while typically being somewhat more sophisticated, investors in private investment deals have more individual pricing power when compared to public market deals.
 We believe that private investment are more often capable of finding better valuations and pricing.

-Access to private investments is further reduced when risk considerations.
-Such as duration and concentration are considered.
-Most people with a net worth of over$1,000,000 are considered rich, and can qualify as accredited investors.
-However, the rule of thumb when considering the amount to invest in illiquid and private investments is generally around 10% of the overall portfolio for high net worth individuals.
-This general rule means that for many “rich” investors, there are few good opportunities in the VC market where deal minimums are often $250,000.00 or more, and the investment time horizon is anticipated to be 7 to 10 years.
-Ideally the private investment allocation in each portfolio should be diversified across ten (10) investments or more.
+Access to private investments is further reduced when risk considerations, such as duration and concentration, are considered.
+Most people with a net worth of over $1 million are considered wealthy, and can qualify as accredited investors.
+However, the rule of thumb when considering the amount to invest in illiquid and private investments is generally around 10 per cent of the overall portfolio for high-net-worth individuals.
+This general rule means that for many “rich” investors, there are few good opportunities in the VC market where deal minimums are often $250 thousand or more, and the investment time horizon is anticipated to be 7 to 10 years.
+Ideally, the private investment allocation in each portfolio should be diversified across ten investments or more.
 Proper diversification makes investing in private investment securities difficult for most investors when high minimum requirements are required by typical VC funds.

 How can the non-wealthy access the returns from private investment vehicles?
 There are several solutions and demand for higher returns is creating more.